bahtiyartan/troia/docs/40DialogBasics.rst

 	- has a datetime field which shows current date
 	- uptates the date value on each second

 and call your dialog from first dialog of DEVT11-Runctode Test Transaction.
-And check the time value on it and try to find why it jumps/ticks for two seconds in some cases.
+Check the time value on it and try to find why it jumps/ticks for two seconds in some cases.